DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/CORE/Setup/DocumentTypes/Setting profiles.md

 - Specify the **Settings profile id** and **Description** of the profile.
 - Select the Settings profile id hyperlink or the **Setup** button to update profile details.

-Each document's Setting profile options will be discussed in more detail when each Document type
+Each document's Setting profile will be discussed in more detail with each document's details.